dfitch96/dfitch96/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Dylan, a Computer Science graduate from the University at Buffalo.
+I'm Dylan, a Computer Science graduate from the University at Buffalo, currently seeking opportunities in Software Engineering.
 I love coding, solving complex problems, and building cool projects.
-Right now, I’m working on expanding my portfolio of web apps and backend systems through the [Odin Project](https://www.theodinproject.com/) curriculum.
+Right now, I’m working on expanding my portfolio with web apps and backend systems through the [Odin Project](https://www.theodinproject.com/), while also expanding my knowledge of Data Structures and Algorithms on Leetcode.

 ## Recent Projects :hammer:
 - __Weather App__ :sunny: